North Quincy station: Old Colony Railroad

 Passenger service on the Granite Branch ended in 1940.
 Ridership on the Old Colony system declined further after World War II, and the New Haven decided to abandon the line in the late 1950s.
 Emergency subsidies kept the lines open during construction of the Southeast Expressway, but all passenger service to Atlantic, Norfolk Downs and the rest of the former Old Colony system was ended on June 30, 1959.

 Red Line

 Even before 1959, discussion was underway to bring rapid transit to the Old Colony mainline.
 The 1926 Report on Improved Transportation Facilities and 1945–47 Coolidge Commission Report recommended a branch of the Cambridge-Dorchester Line (later renamed as the Red Line) to parallel the Old Colony mainline to Braintree, taking over service on local stops.
 The newly formed MBTA bought the Old Colony right-of-way from South Boston to South Braintree in 1965.
 In 1966, the Program for Mass Transportation recommended the extension.
-The city wanted new stations at both Atlantic and Norfolk Downs, but the MBTA ultimately chose a less expensive plan for a single station between the two sites.
-Construction of the station began in 1966, and North Quincy opened along with Wollaston and Quincy Center on September 1, 1971.
+The city wanted new stations at both Atlantic and Norfolk Downs, but the MBTA ultimately chose a less expensive plan for a single station.
+Four sites were considered; a location at the West Squantum Street bridge midway between the former station sites was chosen.